List of The Archers characters: The Grundy family

 William "Will" Grundy (born 9 February 1983) (Philip Molloy) is the elder son of Eddie and Clarrie.
-He is gamekeeper for Borchester Land; his boss is Brian Aldridge.
+Formerly a gamekeeper for Borchester Land where his boss was Brian Aldridge.
 In August 2004 he married Emma Carter and they had a son, George, but she harboured a dark secret: while engaged to Will she enjoyed two one-night stands with his brother, Ed, one on her hen night, leading her to believe that Ed was George's father.
 Eventually she left Will for Ed, taking George with her, although George was later shown by DNA paternity testing to be Will's child.
 Will's existing rivalry with Ed became even more intense: to Clarrie's despair the brothers engaged in physical tussles and bitter arguments over Emma and George.
 In 2008 he was left £120,000 by a relative, and bought the Carters' former home from Matt Crawford, a property his friend Roy Tucker had been interested in.
 Will and Ed's rivalry culminated in a fight in which Will nearly killed Ed, and Will moved temporarily to another gamekeeping job in Gloucestershire.
 Christmas 2008 saw Will reunite with ex-girlfriend Nic, whom he originally split from when he saw her hit George.
 After returning to Ambridge in February 2009, Will pushed for Nic and her 2 children (Jake (then 4) and Mia (then 2)), to move back in with him: they did, and in 2010 Nic started occasional bar work at The Bull, a career move which traditionally leads to expanded roles.
-1 January 2012 saw Will & Nic get married at the local Grey Gables Hotel followed by a honeymoon in Cap Verde which on their return led to the renaming of their cottage to Greenwood.
+1 January 2012 saw Will and Nic get married at the local Grey Gables Hotel followed by a honeymoon in Cape Verde which on their return led to the renaming of their cottage to Greenwood.
 Will's dog is called Meg.
 Will and Nic have a daughter Poppy.
 Nic died unexpectedly of sepsis in February 2018.
 Despite being severely affected by her death, Will's pride and stubbornness prevented him from seeking counselling for his grief, and his worsened temper and aggression led to him driving away both Jake and Mia, leaving him with only his biological daughter, Poppy.